Plan your Defender for Servers deployment

 - Learn more about Azure Arc onboarding.

-You've begun the Defender for Servers planning process.
-Review the next article in the planning guide to understand how your data is stored and the Log Analytics workspace requirements.
+After kicking off the planning process, review the second article in this planning series to understand how your data is stored, and Log Analytics workspace requirements.